 Italian sausage and tortellini soup is one of my all time favorite soups that I make.
-This soup is made with a broth that is full of garlic for warmth and just a touch of heavy cream for sweetness that compliments the sausage and vegetables in the soup.
+This creamy sausage tortellini soup is made with a broth that is full of garlic for warmth and a little heavy cream for sweetness that compliments the sausage and vegetables in the soup.
 It is very simple and very delicious!

 The ingredients you will need for this Italian sausage and tortellini soup are:

 - Italian sausage (sweet or mild)

 - Italian oregano

 - Red pepper flakes

 You may already have many of these ingredients already in your pantry.
 You can freeze tortellini and sausage so if you plan ahead and stock up on those items, this soup can be a really fast last minute meal when you don't know what to make.

 Making this sausage and tortellini soup is very easy and anyone can do it.
 When you taste it it will taste like it took all day to make this but it only takes 30 minutes.